delphidabbler/codesnip/branches/parsnip/RepoStructure.md

         + **Build\Obj\Lib**

-            Contains sub-directories that receive binary intermediate files for the various libraries.
+            Contains the package and related files generated when libraries are built.

             + **Build\Obj\Lib\DDabLib**

-                Contains binary files for the DelphiDabbler Code Library project.
+                Contains binary files for the DelphiDabbler Code Library project, other than package files.

             + **Build\Obj\Lib\DelphiColl**

-                Contains binary files for the Delphi Collections project.
+                Contains binary files for the Delphi Collections project, other than package files.

             + **Build\Obj\Lib\SynEdit**

-                Contains binary files for the SynEdit project.
+                Contains binary files for the SynEdit project, other than package files.

         + **Build\Obj\Main**